-In addition, Goldgroup agreed to pay to the Company a production royalty (the "Production Royalty") quarterly in arrears.
+In addition to cash, promissory notes (an interest bearing first note in the amount of US\$1,500,000, valued on the date of receipt as \$Nil, and a non-interest bearing Second Note in the amount of US\$4,125,000) and share consideration paid by Goldgroup to the Company, Goldgroup agreed to pay to the Company a production royalty (the "Production Royalty") quarterly in arrears.
 The Production Royalty, payable for each month in which the monthly average of the daily PM London gold fix is in excess of US\$1,250 per ounce, is calculated at the rate of 20% of the dollar value of that excess for each ounce of gold produced from the property during that month, to a maximum royalty of US\$90 per ounce.
-This Production Royalty will be payable for each and every of the greater of:
+This Production Royalty will be payable for each and every ounce of the greater of: